chrisdunelm/DotNetAnywhere/readme.markdown

 # This project is inactive.
 No issues or PRs will be dealt with.

 *However!
-The code was used in initial prototypes [Blazor](https://github.com/SteveSanderson/Blazor) IL-in-a-browser project :)*
+The code was used in initial prototypes of [Blazor](https://github.com/SteveSanderson/Blazor) IL-in-a-browser project :)*

 -------